-Two months ago the a Trojan called Here-you-have had it's fifteen minutes of fame, infesting mail servers around the world and clogging the networks of more than a few large institutions.
+Two months ago the Trojan called Here-you-have had it's fifteen minutes of fame, infesting mail servers around the world and clogging the networks of more than a few large institutions.

 One key feature that allowed this trojan to replicate was a deception that, while not exactly new, fooled a large number of people.
 The file carrying the trojan had the extension of .SCR, which Windows uses for screensavers.
 A Windows screensaver is just another type of program, but many users are unaware of this and clicked on run – and spread the Trojan.